F5OEO/rpidatv/README.md

 You can now explore the menu options and play.

-Evariste has only tested on an RPi2, I have been using an RPi3.
 I succeeded in generating a direct RF output (from GPIO pin 32) on 437 MHz at 333KS using the on-board camera as the source; it would not work reliably at higher SRs.
 The big win for me is that I could feed the I and Q signals from pins 32 and 33 directly into the LC filter on my old DigiLite modulator and generate a 2MS QPSK H264 DVB-S signal from the on-board camera.
 Some adjustment of the bias is required as the I and Q signals from the Pi are 3.3v, not 5v as provided by the DigiLite encoder.